superfly/docs/blueprints/autostart-internal-apps.html.md

 ## Use Flycast for an existing app

-If you already have an app and you want to make it private and use Flycast, it's very important to make sure you remove the app's public IP addresses.
+If you already have an app and you want to make it private and use Flycast, it's important to make sure you remove the app's public IP addresses.

 ### Add a Flycast address